htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 ''''''''''''''''''''''''''

-The default personal HTCondor uses the “loopback” interface, which basically just means it won’t talk to anyone other than itself.
-For *condor_annex* to work, your personal HTCondor needs to use the Linux machine’s public interface.
-In most cases, that’s as simple as adding the following lines:
+The default personal HTCondor uses the “loopback” interface, which basically just means it won't talk to anyone other than itself.
+For *condor_annex* to work, your personal HTCondor needs to use the Linux machine's public interface.
+In most cases, that's as simple as adding the following lines:

 *~/condor-8.7.8/local/condor_config.local*